-- Assist in the development of a N.E.S.T. long-range plan and annual operational plans
+- Assist in the development of a CASA long-range plan and annual operational plans

 Bachelor’s degree in social services or related field with at least 3 years experience working with services for children and adolescents.
 Strong project management skills and ability to work independently with a wide variety of people of different cultural and ethnic backgrounds.
 Highly organized and detail-oriented.
-Use computers and program related software proficiently, ability to develop and design a program for volunteers and youth, and evaluate the effectiveness of the program.
-Candidate should be proficient in both English and Spanish (Bilingual).
+Use computers and program related softwar5e proficiently, ability to develop and design a program for advocates and children/youth, and evaluate the effectiveness of the program.

 Ability to lift 20 pounds

 Valid driver’s license